invoiceninja/admin-portal/README.md

 - Run `cp android/app/build.gradle.dev android/app/build.gradle` to support running the code unsigned.
 - Run `flutter run` while you have a device connected to the computer or an emulator running and now you can run it.

+Note: if you don't have an Invoice Ninja backend you can set DEMO_MODE to true in lib/.env.dart to run the app offline.

 ## Application Architecture

 The application was created using the [Flutter Redux Starter](https://github.com/hillelcoren/flutter-redux-starter).